Wini Heatley: AS Roma

 On 9 July 2025, it was announced that Heatley had joined AS Roma on a three-year contract.

-International
+International career

 In September 2021, after strong form with Swedish club side, Växjö DFF, Heatley earned her first senior Australia call-up for the friendly match against the Republic of Ireland on 21 September.
 She was called up again in 2022 and 2024.
 Heatley was substituted on for the Matildas in a pre-Olympic Games "B" international game against Canada in mid-July 2024, for which goals and appearances do not count towards official records.
 Heatley made her debut for the Australia senior national team on 28 October in Duisburg, Germany during an international friendly match against Germany, which the Matildas won.